VPN tests: How to check if your VPN is working properly

-Leaks occur when your real IP address becomes visible, even though you’re using a VPN, which is intended to mask your true IP address.
+VPN leaks occur when your real IP address becomes visible, even though a VPN is intended to mask your true IP address.
 Luckily, there are ways to determine if your VPN has a leak.
 Keep reading to learn how to test VPN effectiveness.

-Leaks occur most often in one of three ways.
+VPN leaks occur most often in one of three ways:

 WebRTC leaks occur when your true IP address is leaked and exposed through your browser’s WebRTC functionality.
 What’s that?
 WebRTC is a basic technology feature that assists with peer-to-peer functionalities on your browser without the need to install plugins or other apps.